 Dressing for the Pool

 If your swimsuit is very revealing, you might be asked to cover up depending on where you're at.
 If you are at an adult pool there will not be a problem but in the general pools, you could be asked to cover yourself up by a member of the staff.
 It might be Las Vegas, but there are some rules when it comes to how much skin you can show.
-If you're swimming at a hotel pool, cover ups are recommended (and in some cases required) when walking from your hotel room and the pool.
+If you're swimming at a hotel pool, cover-ups are recommended (and in some cases required) when walking from your hotel room to the pool.
 There are also strict rules on what can be brought to a hotel pool so be sure to check their website before heading out to the pool deck.